jessicalhoyer/case_study/README.md

 ## Status

 In the mid-stages of development.
-Currently transitioning to a Java Spring MVC project and importing the front-end coding.
+Currently implementing CRUD.

 ## Credit